yijunwang0805/covid-19/README.md

   * Estimate the value of basic reproduction number
 - Usage
   * Download my Jupyter notebook file: [Estimation of R0.ipynb](https://github.com/yijunwang0805/YijunWang/blob/master/Estimation%20of%20R0_Yijun/Estimation%20of%20R0.ipynb).

-  * First part of code will load data from a API connection, which is provided by [BlankerL](https://lab.isaaclin.cn/nCoV/).

   * ```R0Func()``` is the function that calculates the basic reproduction number.
 Its ```inputs``` are the number of ```confirm``` cases, the number of ```suspect``` cases, and days ```t``` since the start of the epidemic.
 Here, we use the December 1st, 2019 as the start of the epidemic, which is the first nCoV case reported.

 - Summary